-Canada is a very popular study destination for international students around the world, not only because of the presence of several eminent universities offering high-quality education, but also because of the relatively low cost of tuition fees, especially when compared with countries like the UK or the US.
-Did you know there are some universities in Canada that have been in operation for almost 2 centuries?
+Canada is a very popular study destination for international students around the world, not only because of the presence of several eminent universities offering high-quality education but also because of the relatively low cost of tuition fees, especially when compared with countries like the UK or the US.
+Did you know some universities in Canada have been in operation for almost 2 centuries?
 Let’s take a look at this blog to know more about the oldest universities in Canada which are still renounced as academically excellent institutions in the present day!

 This Blog Includes:

-- 10 Oldest Universities in the World
+- Top 20 Oldest Universities in Canada

-- 10 Most Oldest Universities in Canada
+- Top 10 Oldest Universities in the World

 - [BONUS] Scholarships in Canada for Indian Students